 The NIDA-supported Single Cell Opioid Responses in the Context of HIV (SCORCH) program was established in 2020, with the mission of generating resources that would enable comprehensive tissue characterization at the single-cell level.
 This includes generating single-nucleus transcriptomic data for the identification of novel rare cell types, and enrichment of key cellular populations to inform pathophysiological understanding of CNS effects of SUD and HIV.

-SCORCH is an interdisciplinary effort, involving teams of investigators at nine institutions – Yale, the J. Craig Venter Institute and Boston University and Mount Sinai, the University of Nebraska Medical Center, the Broad Institute, University of California San Diego and Weill Cornell Medicine, as well as a Data Coordination Center (DCC) hosted at the Institute for Genome Sciences, University of Maryland Baltimore School of Medicine.
+SCORCH is an interdisciplinary effort, involving teams of investigators at ten institutions – Yale, Boston University, Mount Sinai, the University of Nebraska Medical Center, the Broad Institute, University of California San Diego, Weill Cornell Medicine, The Allen Institute, Scripps Research as well as a Data Coordination Center (DCC) hosted at the Institute for Genome Sciences, University of Maryland Baltimore School of Medicine.